Carnival to resume limited cruise operations on August 1

 Cruise ship owners told the Herald they were trying to repatriate those crew members who wished to return home.

-The US Centres for Disease Control and Prevention (CDC) issued a "no-sail" order for cruise ships in March that is set to expire in mid-July.
+The US Centers for Disease Control and Prevention (CDC) issued a “no-sail” order for cruise ships in March that is set to expire in mid-July.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive